TechZech/GroceryApp/README.md

 ## Overview
 ### Description
-Allows you to scan bar code of stuff you buy and keeps an inventory of it in a local sqllite db and user can click on the item to 'remove' it whenever it is consumed and when there are none left, alert the user.
-This can be used to build up a new grocery list automatically so the user has an all in 1 app for grocieries
+*GroceryList* is the new, ideal app for keeping track of your stock of groceries at home, as well as keeping track of groceries when supplies run low.
+Our app allows you to scan the barcode on any grocery item you buy, and keeps an inventory of it in a database.
+With this database, users can keep track of their stock, as well as form a grocery list of items to buy when supplies run low for certain items.

 ### App Evaluation
 - **Category:** Productivity